dottxt-ai/outlines/docs/welcome.md

 ## What models do you support?

-We support Openai, but the true power of Outlines〰 is unleashed with Open Source models available via the Transformers, AutoAWQ and AutoGPTQ libraries.
+We support Openai, but the true power of Outlines〰 is unleashed with Open Source models available via the Transformers, llama.cpp, exllama2 and mamba_ssm libraries.
 If you want to build and maintain an integration with another library, [get in touch][discord].

 ## What are the main features?